Representation Learning for Sequential Volumetric Design Tasks: Discussion Future Work

 \section{Discussion \& Future Work}

 We investigate the use of transformer-based models for learning representations of high-dimensional sequential volumetric design data.
 This is an important step toward developing data-driven models for evaluating and generating sequential design tasks.
 Our models can successfully reconstruct designs sequentially and accurately evaluate two design sequences with a trained flow-based density estimation model.
 We also examine auto-completion with our models, but the results are not satisfying.
 We believe this results from the complex spatial correlation between the room types in each volumetric design.
 As we sampled states from the original sequence to reduce the sequence length, it might have affected the sequential generation capabilities of the model.
-Additionally, the sequential design generation task is somewhat different from natural language processing tasks as there is no token associated with a building design state.
+Additionally, the heuristic agent has limited data generation capabilities which also limits the generalization capacity of the trained model.
+Most importantly, the sequential design generation task is somewhat different from natural language processing tasks as there is no token associated with a building design state.
 Instead, our model is trying to directly predict the design embedding at each timestep.
 A potential solution might be to use carefully designed model architectures that can map the design embedding to a design state from a finite set of states.
 As this is one of the earliest studies on sequential design generation and design preference model building, we expect it to open new directions for research in this domain.
 Some future works include 1) developing metrics to better evaluate the quality of generated designs; 2) utilizing the preference model in a reinforcement learning framework to serve as a reward function engine, and 3) incorporating latent space searching methods (such as \cite{giacomello2019searching}) to not only generate plausible designs but also optimize for specific design objectives.
 The use of self-attention based architecture to capture sequential design decisions opens up possibilities of carrying over various methods and results from natural language processing to design domains.